Daniel-KM/Omeka-S-module-Next/README.md

 - From the site permissions to the user page (fix [#1301]).
 - From the list of jobs to each log (fix [#1156]).

+#### Better identification of media types for xml and zip files

+In Omeka core, all xml files are identified as `text/xml` and zip files as `application/zip`, so it’s not possible to make a distinction between a mets file and an ead file, or to identify an epub, that is a zipped xhtml.
+This feature is required to use the module [Verovio] when files don’t use the extension "mei" ([#1464]).

 ### Backend

 #### Cron tasks